The Ottawa Construction Association

 (d) In the case of an equality of votes, either on a show of hands, or at the poll, the Chair of the meeting at which the show of hands takes place or at which the poll is demanded, as the case may be, shall be entitled to a casting vote in addition to any vote which he may have as a member or as a proxy for a member.

-Section 37 - Voting at the Annual Meeting or year-end Section Meetings may be in person or by a duly appointed proxy.
+Section 37 - Voting at the Annual Meeting or year-end Section Nomination Meetings may be in person or by a duly appointed proxy.
 No write-in votes shall be allowed.
 Official proxy forms shall be available from the General Manager.
-Proxies must be in writing under the hand of the appointer or if such appointer is a corporation, under its seal and shall be attested by at least one witness.
+Proxies must bear the signature of the appointer and shall be attested by at least one witness.

 No person shall be appointed a proxy who is not a member of the Association.
 Duly completed proxies must be delivered to the office of the General Manager of the Association at least 3 days prior to the Meeting for which it is intended to be used.